canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/python-packaging.rst

 debian/\*.install
 -----------------

-Python 2.x modules are installed into ``/usr/share/pyshared/`` directory, and symbolic links are created ``/usr/lib/python2.x/dist-packages/`` for every interpreter version, while Python 3.x ones are all installed into ``/usr/lib/python3/dist-packages/``.
+Python 2.x modules are installed into ``/usr/share/pyshared/`` directory, and symbolic links are created in ``/usr/lib/python2.x/dist-packages/`` for every interpreter version, while Python 3.x ones are all installed into ``/usr/lib/python3/dist-packages/``.

 If your package is an application and has private Python modules, they should be installed in ``/usr/share/module``, or ``/usr/lib/module`` if the modules are architecture-dependent (e.g. extensions) (see “`Programs Shipping Private Modules`_” section of the Policy).